 “[Bank] bureaucracies are so heavily invested in the expertise and importance of local regulations and standards that it’s extremely difficult for them to cut the Gordian knot and implement seamless global systems.
 So they keep trying to re-inject points of control, and thus points of vulnerability, into blockchains, e.g. through ‘permissioning’; but this nullifies their main benefits, which come from removing points of vulnerability”.

 Alas, the desire for more control is ultimately counterproductive.
-Which, as Nick Szabo points out is ironic, given that the auditors, accountants, and others who currently serve as financial controls are already decentralized.
+As Nick Szabo points out, this is ironic given that the auditors, accountants, and others who currently serve as financial controls are already decentralized.
 But that’s missing the point, Nick argues, as the blockchain is meant to move us past the “mutually untrusting national silos” that currently exist.
 Banks that fail to embrace this mindset will simply be duplicating the “centralized payments networks we have right now, without the benefit of the network effect of bitcoin” (Jon Matonis).

 Unique Security Concerns

 Collusion: Given the scenario above, for instance, transaction blocks can easily be altered after the fact – and without approval from the other nodes.
 Such alterations would be relatively easy to make in permissioned blockchains operated by small consortia.